Murrayfield Stadium: Rugby league

 Although primarily a rugby union stadium, Murrayfield hosted the Rugby League Challenge Cup Finals of 2000 and 2002.
 The stadium hosted rugby league's Super League Magic Weekend in 2009.
 The record for a rugby league attendance at the stadium is 67,247 for the 2000 Challenge Cup Final.

+Other sports

 Association football

 Murrayfield has also hosted association football matches.
-In December 2003, the SRU board agreed to let local Scottish Premier League side Heart of Midlothian F.C.
-(Hearts) lease the stadium for match days.
+In December 2003, the SRU board agreed to let local Scottish Premier League side Hearts lease the stadium for match days.
 Later that month, UEFA confirmed that Hearts' own ground, Tynecastle did not meet the minimum criteria for European matches from the 2004–05 season.
 Hearts used Murrayfield as their home venue for European matches for three years until Hearts made adjustments to Tynecastle that made it compliant with UEFA regulations.
 Additionally, both Hearts and Edinburgh neighbours Hibernian have played preseason friendlies against FC Barcelona at Murrayfield.
-Almost 58,000 people attended to watch Hearts play Barcelona in July 2007, recording the largest crowd at a football match in Edinburgh for 51 years.
+Almost 58,000 people attended to watch Hearts play Barcelona in July 2007, recording the largest crowd at an association football match in Edinburgh for 51 years.